Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Additional results with local decay

-{\it Estimation error formulas in the short time limit. --} We can generalize the results of Eq. (\ref{equation_error_analytic}) to the case in which we have local decay and for finite $t_1=n_1\Delta t$.
+{\it Estimation error formulas in the small-$\Delta t$ regime. --} We can generalize the results of Eq. (\ref{equation_error_analytic}) to the case in which we have local decay and for finite $t_1=n_1\Delta t$.
 In order to do so, we proceed as before, by computing the two time-bin reduced state of Eq. (\ref{analytical_two_ancilla}) with the master equation containing local loses.
 The expressions for the estimation errors of the counting observables are given by:

 As discussed in the main text, the results are now sensitive to the choice of $\Gamma t_1$.
 In particular, in Fig. \ref{fig_local_decay_appendix} (b) we show results for $\Gamma t_1=3$.
 We observe that the scaling $N^{-2}$ is lost.
 Instead, one observes the approximate scaling law $N^{-1.6}$ which still surpasses the standard quantum limit.
 The results presented in Fig. \ref{fig_local_decay_appendix} (b) display some non-monotonous behavior with $N$.
 This is because when fixing $\Gamma t_1=3$ and varying $N$, the point of the sinusoidal pattern of $\langle S_\mathrm{y}\rangle_{t_1}$ that we are resolving varies with $N$.